hashicorp/terraform-provider-google/website/docs/r/compute_disk.html.markdown

 * `sha256` -
   The RFC 4648 base64 encoded SHA-256 hash of the customer-supplied encryption key that protects this resource.

+* `kms_key_service_account` -
+  (Optional)
+  The service account used for the encryption request for the given KMS key.
+  If absent, the Compute Engine Service Agent service account is used.

 ## Attributes Reference